afroisalreadyinu/practical-ansible-intro/readme.md

 loaded with Ubuntu 14 by running the command `vagrant init sincerely/trusty64`.
 SSH into it with `vagrant ssh`, do an `ls` to make sure everything is working.
 All right, that was the easy part.
-Now you have to copy your actual SSH key into this VM.
+Vagrant initializes the virtual machine with a default unsafe SSH key.
+In order to access this VM as root, you have to copy your own SSH key into this VM, and add it to the authorized keys of the root account.
 Assuming that the key you want to copy is in `/Path/to/your/id_rsa.pub`, run the following command:

     scp -P 2222  /Path/to/your/id_rsa.pub vagrant@127.0.0.1:/tmp